 Pokusevski got his name in the mix immediately, tallying a dime for the first basket in the contest.
 Shai planted the seeds for this basket, latching two defenders on him to sprout a game of hot potato.
 Shai dumped it right at an open Poku, but his recognition of Jalen Brunson stuck inside culminated a no-look dime to Theo Maledon for the corner triple.

 The rookie’s second coined assist showed off his excellent court vision yet again.
 Poku breaks out into fastbreak offense immediately after Oklahoma City gained possession, and once the game of numbers broke out — he stayed ready.
 Dort connected a solid outlet pass to Pokusevski but instead of looking to wiggle inside, he kept his options open.
-In it’s infant stages the play started as a 2-on-2 with Maledon seated right corner and Poku at the left wing.
-Al Horford suprisingly bolted right into the lane however, and with Maxi Kleber too far onto Theo, Horford got a free prize.
+In its infant stages, the play started as a 2-on-2 with Maledon seated right corner and Poku at the left wing.
+Al Horford surprisingly bolted right into the lane, however, and with Maxi Kleber too far onto Theo, Horford got a free prize.

 Grasping to a 7-foot-3 wingspan Pokusevski stayed lethal swatting shots in the NBA and the G-League with respective 1.1 averages in both leagues.
 Bumping back up to NBA play may could slippages defensively, but not for Poku.